netlify/zip-it-and-ship-it/README.md

 const archives = await zipFunctions('functions', 'functions-dist')
 ```

-Creates Zip `archives` from Node.js or Go source files.
+Creates Zip `archives` from Node.js, Go, and Rust programs.
 Those `archives` are ready to be uploaded to AWS Lambda.

 `srcFolder` is the source files directory.
 It must exist.
 In Netlify, this is the
 ["Functions folder"](https://docs.netlify.com/functions/configure-and-deploy/#configure-the-functions-folder).